revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-Node meets the low-latency requirements of real-time applications.
-It is ideal for handling countless client requests and suitable for instant messaging apps and online gaming.
-Node also allows the reuse of library code packages to save time and effort.
-Additionally, data syncing between the server and end-user happens quickly when we use Node.JS.
+Node meets the low-latency requirements of real-time applications.It is ideal for handling countless client requests and suitable for instant messaging apps and online gaming.Node also allows the reuse of library code packages to save time and effort.Additionally, data syncing between the server and end-user happens quickly when we use Node.JS.

 </blockquote>